encode/django-rest-framework/docs/api-guide/filtering.md

 ## DjangoFilterBackend

-The `DjangoFilterBackend` class supports highly customizable field filtering, using the [django-filter package][django-filter].
+The `django-filter` library includes a `DjangoFilterBackend` class which supports highly customizable field filtering for REST framework.

-To use REST framework's `DjangoFilterBackend`, first install `django-filter`.
+To use `DjangoFilterBackend`, first install `django-filter`.

     pip install django-filter

+You should now either add the filter backend to your settings:

+    REST_FRAMEWORK = {
+        'DEFAULT_FILTER_BACKENDS': ('django_filters.rest_framework.DjangoFilterBackend',)
+    }

+Or add the filter backend to an individual View or ViewSet.

+    from django_filters.rest_framework import DjangoFilterBackend

+    class UserListView(generics.ListAPIView):
+        ...
+        filter_backends = (DjangoFilterBackend,)

 If you are using the browsable API or admin API you may also want to install `django-crispy-forms`, which will enhance the presentation of the filter forms in HTML views, by allowing them to render Bootstrap 3 HTML.